 How does Instagram perform?

 We definitely already covered a lot of this in our previous blog on the topic, so we won’t go into stats again.
-To sum it up very broadly: If you use Instagram then you’ll no doubt have noticed the uptick in advertising on the platform and there is good reason for this.
+To sum it up very broadly: If you use Instagram then you’ll no doubt have noticed the uptick in advertising on the platform and there is a good reason for this.
 The increased engagement levels seem to be a result of the softer approach of the platform combined with the fact that it’s not cluttered with endless other functionalities.
 It’s a simple photo and video sharing app that lends itself well to advertising.
 It does require a different school of thought when it comes to the ads and creative, but even that part of it is genuinely more enjoyable.
 So far since acquiring it, Zuckerberg has managed to maintain the feel of Instagram while marrying it into their monetisation efforts.
-So long as this continues and wasn’t a fluke, then we predict nothing but growth and huge opportunity for businesses and we strongly recommend you explore what it can do for your business!
+So long as this continues and isn’t a fluke, then we predict nothing but growth and huge opportunity for businesses and we strongly recommend you explore what it can do for your business!

 As always, if you’d like to know more or explore your marketing opportunities including Instagram advertising Brisbane or online advertising Brisbane then please feel free to get in touch!